CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ![](.././media/02.png)

-## Task 2: Deploy App using az k8sconfiguration
+## Task 2: Configuring Azure CLI and PuTTY for Ubuntu-K8s VM

-1. Using the Azure CLI extension for **k8sconfiguration**, link connected cluster to personal git repository.
-Provide this configuration a name **cluster-config**, instruct the agent to deploy the operator in the **cluster-config** namespace, and give the operator **cluster-admin** permissions.
+In this task, you will configure access to an Ubuntu-K8s VM using PuTTY, upgrade Azure CLI packages, install dependencies, and set up the Azure Arc agent.
+Additionally, you'll copy essential variables from a file in the ARCHOST VM and utilize them to log into Azure.
+This setup is essential for subsequent operations and deployments within the Kubernetes cluster.

 1. From the start menu of the **ARCHOST** VM, search for **putty** and open it with a double click or another way.